weirichd/comp_374/README.md

 # Unit 3: Transformers

-## Week 8: Background and Foundations
+## Module 7: Background and Foundations

 ### Topic Description
 This week provides the foundational knowledge necessary for understanding transformers.
 Students will explore sequential data processing challenges with RNNs, the limitations these architectures face, and the revolutionary introduction of attention mechanisms.
 The session includes cosine similarity for measuring vector relationships and embedding layers for representing categorical data.